Tej-M07/QR_PPO_SABR/README.md

 # QR-PPO Deep Hedging on Empirical Option Chains

-Distributional reinforcement learning framework for tail-risk-aware dynamic hedging.
+Distributional reinforcement learning framework for tail-risk-aware dynamic hedging

 This repository trains and evaluates:
 - `QR-PPO (tail-aware)` with asymmetric reward shaping and quantile critic